 Winter weddings are exceptionally dreamy.
-A white wedding dress pairs perfectly with freshly fallen white snow, while faux fur coats and warm cocktails add to the chic, cozy vibe.
-Brides who choose to have a winter wedding are in luck when it comes to deciding on their bridal hairstyle; the cooler weather helps extend the life of your style, so you can go from ceremony to send-off without your hair falling flat.
+A white wedding dress pairs perfectly with freshly fallen snow, while faux fur coats and warm cocktails add to the chic, cozy vibe.
+Brides who choose to have a winter wedding are in luck when it comes to deciding on their bridal hairstyle; the cooler weather helps extend the life of the style, so you can go from ceremony to sendoff without your hair falling flat.

 With the weather on your side, winter weddings are a great opportunity to go big and bold with a statement bridal hairstyle.
-Nothing is off the table: Old Hollywood waves, intricate updos, or chic low buns will stay smooth and styled all night long.
+While the dropping temperatures may preserve your intricate 'do, the infamous volatility of the season could pose a few styling hurdles.

 Ready to get inspired for your winter wedding?
 Here are some of our brides’ favorite winter wedding hairstyles.